Español

 Hamstring Pain

 Hamstring pain is a uncommon cause of pain along the back of the hip and thigh.
-Sitting pain is quite common with this injury, with patients attempting to shift body weight away from the affected side and onto the opposite hip to minimize the pain, especially during times of prolonged sitting, such as long car rides.
+Significantly, sitting pain is quite common with this injury, with patients shifting body weight away from the affected side, onto the opposite hip to minimize the pain.
+This can happen especially during times of prolonged sitting, such as long car rides.

 Office Appointments and Telemedicine with Dr. Carreira